-The specified value of d_max will be used to properly determine the neighbor lists during the following boomd. run() commands.
-If not specified, slj will set d_max to the largest diameter in particle data at the time it is initialized.
+The specified value of d_max will be used to properly determine the neighbor lists during the following b_max will set d_max to the largest diameter in particle data at the time it is initialized.

 If particle diameters change after initialization, it is imperative that d_max be the largest diameter that any particle will attain at any time during the following hoomd.run() commands.
 If d_max is smaller than it should be, some particles will effectively have a smaller value of r_cut then was set and the simulation will be incorrect. d_max can be changed between runs by calling $hoomd.md.nlist.nlist.set_params()$.